Jasmine Rose Penter, LCSW

 Eugene, OR 97401

 Jasmine Rose Penter, LCSW is a licensed clinical social worker, business owner, and author with more than two decades of experience supporting individuals and families through grief, trauma, and life transitions.
-She is the founder of Ignite, LLC, a thriving counseling and coaching practice based in Eugene, Oregon, where she specializes in working with tweens, adolescents, and young adults—particularly those navigating trauma and post-COVID challenges.
+She is the founder of Ignite, LLC, a thriving counseling, coaching, and consulting practice based in Eugene, Oregon, where she specializes in working with tweens, adolescents, and young adults—particularly those navigating trauma and post-COVID challenges.
 Passionate about both clinical care and education, Jasmine also mentors and teaches other clinicians how to address trauma in young people, equipping them with practical tools and trauma-informed approaches.

 Beyond her private practice, Jasmine is a sought-after speaker, advocate, and leader in trauma-informed care.
 Her work reflects a holistic belief in healing that integrates emotional resilience, physical well-being, and community connection.
 With unwavering compassion, she continues to walk alongside her clients, readers, and professional peers, encouraging them to embrace grief as part of life’s journey while also discovering meaning, growth, and hope.